HydrologicEngineeringCenter/Vortex/README.md

 The **importer** utility takes NetCDF, Grib, HDF, ASC, or HEC-DSS files as input, gives the user options for clipping, re-projecting, and resampling data, and writes to HEC-DSS format.

 The **sanitizer** utility screens and replaces values above or below a threshold.
 There is also an option to override DSS grid units.

+The **clipper** utility clips grids to a shapefile or other geometry layer.

 The **grid-to-point-converter** utility converts gridded data to basin-average time-series data.